 Trochanteric bursitis is defined by an aching pain over the lateral aspect of the hip followed by distinctive tenderness on palpation around the greater trochanter.
 This type of bursitis is more common in arthritis conditions as well as fibromyalgia.

 This condition is also observed after surgery.
 This is mainly so in osteotomies.
 The trochanteric bursa may inflame in case of injury or overuse.
 This particular disorder affects middle-aged or older folks.
-The major causes are: muscle tears, poor posture, hip injuries, and other disease.
+The major causes are muscle tears, poor posture, hip injuries, and other diseases.

 Olecranon is one of the common types of bursitis.
 It is defined by swelling situated just behind the olecranon process of the ulna.
 This condition is diagnosed by the appearance of a fluctuant swelling over the elbow.

 Retrocalcaneal bursitis is characterized by pain at Achilles tendon.
-It is caused by chronic inflammation of bursa due to friction, supination and overpronation.
-Your physician may palpate the foot to check flexibility of calf muscles.
+It is caused by chronic inflammation of bursa due to friction, supination, and overpronation.
+Your physician may palpate the foot to check the flexibility of calf muscles.

 Chronic retrocalcaneal bursitis is followed by severe pain and swelling of the posterior soft tissue located in front of the Achilles tendon.
 You should also know that this type of bursitis is regularly accompanied by mid-portion insertional tendinosis.